 What types of data work best in a benchmarking chart?

 Again, one of the great things about benchmarking charts that you can use them to offer a comparison across any normalized metric.
-And in Pellucid we even have compound versions that allow for comparisons across multiple metrics in a single chart.
+At Pellucid, we have even developed compound versions that allow for comparisons across multiple metrics in a single chart.

-What are the main visual variations of a benchmarking chart in Pellucid?
+What are the main visual variations of a benchmarking chart?

-We actually just released five new archetypes, so in addition to the analyst benchmarking charts, ranking charts, and others, we have even more benchmarking options.
-From these, there are over 70 product variants available, each of which can be further customized using the various data, appearance, and size options to create literally billions of different pitchbook exhibits.
-The new main archetypes are:
+I have developed five archetypes, from which over 70 product variants available.
+Each can be further customized with data, appearance, and size options to create literally billions of different pitchbook exhibits.
+The main archetypes are: